Supply Chain Management

 In December 2013, Kawasaki posted its Policy Regarding Procurement of Conflict Minerals on its website, which states clearly that Kawasaki has no intention whatsoever of being party to conflicts or inhumane acts in the Democratic Republic of the Congo and neighboring countries through the procurement or use of the tin, tantalum, tungsten and gold—so called conflict minerals—that are produced in these countries.

 Each year, Kawasaki holds a group workshop intended for procurement divisions within the Group to ensure compliance with procurement-related laws and regulations, particularly the Subcontractors’ Act (formally, the Act against Delay in Payment of Subcontract Proceeds, Etc. to Subcontractors) and the Construction Industry Law.
 Of note, with regard to the Subcontractors’ Act, not limited to procurement department, we maintain proactive measures for dissemination and enlightening, as outlined below.

 - In October 2009, we published a collection of examples of Subcontractors’ Act violations, using actual cases in which other companies had contravened this law.

 - In April 2013, we posted a checklist for self-auditing compliance status pursuant to the Subcontractors’ Act on the corporate intranet.
 This checklist functions as a tool for identifying any administrative activity prone to violations of the Subcontractors’ Act and for correcting such situations.

-- Since fiscal 2012, we have held sessions, mainly for design and manufacturing divisions at plants and major affiliated companies.
-In fiscal 2017, the sessions attracted 844 participants.
+- Since fiscal year ended March 31, 2012, we have held sessions, mainly for design and manufacturing divisions at plants and major affiliated companies.
+In fiscal year ended March, 2018, the sessions attracted 844 participants.
 (Reference: To date, 4,293 people have attended the sessions.)